 In general, this specification does not duplicate information that is available in other standards documents.
-For example, the ABI section that describes system service routines includes a list of the system routines supported in this interface, formal declarations of the data structures they use that are visible to application programs, and a pointer to the X/Open CAE Specification, Issue 4.2 and the System V X Interface Definition, Third Edition for information about the syntax and semantics of X each call.
-Only those routines not described in standards referenced by this document are described in the ABI.
+For example, the ABI section that describes system service routines includes a list of the system routines supported in this interface, formal declarations of the data structures they use that are visible to application programs, and a pointer to the X/Open CAE Specification, Issue 4.2 and the System V M Interface Definition, Fourth Edition for information about the syntax and semantics of each call.
+Only those routines not described in System V Interface Definition, M Fourth Edition or elsewhere are described in the ABI.